 Based on work by CREST researcher Dr Benjamin Lee, this guide is an aide to navigating this complexity.
 It is an introduction to the far-right in the UK and is not a comprehensive analysis of it.
 It provides an overview of right-wing ideologies followed by analysis of some of the groups and networks and the main security threats the far-right presents.

-Read more about this topic by downloading the guide here 17-001-01.pdf.
+Read more about this topic by downloading the guide here Understanding the far right landscape 17-001-02.pdf.
 This guide will take twenty minutes to read.
 You can view all our guides here.

 As part of CREST’s commitment to open access research this guide is available under a Creative Commons BY-NC-SA 4.0 licence.
 For more details on how you can use our content see here.